sirkitree/sirkitree.github.com/_posts/2007-02-27-jquery-working-with-select-options.md

 layout : post
-title : "jQuery: working with select options" created : 1172585968 permalink : /content/jquery-working-select-options
+title : "jQuery: working with select options" created : 1172585968 permalink : /blog/jquery-working-select-options
-categories : ["code","jquery"]
+categories : ["blog"]
 ---
 Following my <a href="/rolechanger/">recent post</a> on my <a href="http://drupal.org/project/rolechanger/">rolechanger module</a>, I started delving into how to provide functionality with the resulting dropdown box that the module provides.
 I wanted to provide all functionality through javascript and have included a rolechanger.js file for this purpose.
 However I found a few quirks while working with jQuery and the select element.